pawelgrzybek/pawelgrzybek.com/content/posts/2018-10-16-i-built-a-thing-pinbuddy.md

 ---
 title: I built a thing!
 PinBuddy!
-description: PinBuddy is a Google Chrome tolbar extension for the Pinboard bookmarking service that lets you browse and add new bookmarks with ease.
-It is fully keyboard accessible and highlights previously bookmarked websites.
-It uses API token to make a servers calls and never asks you for your password.
+description: PinBuddy is a Google Chrome toolbar extension for the Pinboard bookmarking service that lets you browse and add new bookmarks with ease.
+It is fully keyboard accessible and highlights already bookmarked websites.
+It uses an API token to make servers calls and never asks you for your password.
+Enjoy!
 photo: 2018-10-16.jpg
 draft: true
 ---

 Internet is full of useful things that are worth to revisit in the future.
 Bookmarking them all in a browser built-in feature is an option but it is getting unmanageable after a while so multiple bookmarking services has been born to solve this issue.
-My favourite one is a [Pinboard](http://pinboard.in) built by Maciej Cegłowski.
-Maybe it isn't the prettiest website around neither the API is the cleanest and most intuitive amongst the others but it is definitely coming with one big advantage — it works.
+My favorite one is a [Pinboard](http://pinboard.in) built by Maciej Cegłowski.
+Maybe it isn't the prettiest website around nor the API is the cleanest and most intuitive amongst the others but it is definitely coming with one big advantage — it works.

 > There is absolutely nothing interesting about the Pinboard architecture or implementation; I consider that a feature!